FAQs About Florida Probate Law

 Probate is a court-supervised process for identifying and gathering the decedent's assets, paying taxes, claims and expenses and distributing assets to beneficiaries.
 The Florida Probate Code is found in Chapters 731 through 735 of the Florida Statutes.

-Florida probate law establishes two types of probate administration:
+Florida probate law establishes two primary forms of of probate administration:

 1. Formal Administration, with which most of this information deals and